-The subtle 18K rose gold mechanism with its two perfectly synchronised beating mechanical hearts is revealed through a sapphire crystal case-back.
-The new Chronomètre a Résonance will be, as its predecessor, available in two versions: one with a platinum case and white gold dial, the other entirely in red gold.
-The two dials in silver guilloche indicating the hours, minutes and seconds are secured on the 18K gold dial by polished steel rings, a patent by F.P.
+The subtle 18K rose Gold mechanism with its two perfectly synchronised beating mechanical hearts is revealed through a sapphire crystal case-back.
+Their new Chronomètre a Résonance will be, as its predecessor, available in two versions: one with a platinum case and white gold dial, the other entirely in red gold.
+The two dials in silver guilloche indicating the hours, minutes and seconds are secured on the 18K Gold dial by polished steel rings, a patent by F.P.
 Journe.

-The New Chronomètre a Résonance is imbued with a profoundly poetic depth, and remains, 10 years later, the most precise mechanical watch in contemporary watch making.
+The Chronomètre a Résonance is imbued with a profoundly poetic depth, and remains, the most precise mechanical watch in contemporary watch making.